FACTS ABOUT YOUR SKIN

 Dermis: The Middle Layer

 Beneath the epidermis skin layer is the dermis which provides structure and support.
-The dermis contains two types of fibers that lessen in supply with age: elastin, which gives skin its elasticity, and collagen, which provides strength.
+The dermis contains two types of fibres that lessens in supply with age: elastin, which gives skin its elasticity, and collagen, which provides strength.

 Collagen: Collagen is the most abundant protein in the skin.
 It makes up 75% of your skin.
 This is also your “fountain of youth.”
 Collagen is responsible for slowing down wrinkles and fine lines.